A Survey on Automatic Credibility Assessment Using Textual Credibility Signals in the Era of Large Language Models: Check-worthy and fact-checked claims

-Given the impossibility to verify the credibility of every single piece of information posted online, two credibility signals and corresponding tasks are particularly crucial in supporting fact-checkers and other players involved in the fight against disinformation and misinformation \cite{guo2022survey}: \textit{check-worthiness detection} and the \textit{retrieval of previously fact-checked claims}.
+Given the impossibility to verify the veracity of every single piece of information posted online, two credibility signals and corresponding tasks are particularly crucial in supporting fact-checkers and other actors involved in the fight against disinformation and misinformation \cite{guo2022survey}: \textit{check-worthiness detection} and the \textit{retrieval of previously fact-checked claims}.
 The former is aimed at identifying which claims are check-worthy because of their relevance and interest to the general public \cite{10.1145/2806416.2806652}.
 The second, which ideally takes place after the first one, is meant to ease claim verification by checking whether the given claim was already verified before by searching in existing repositories of fact-checked claims~\cite{shaar-etal-2020-known}, both monolingual and multilingual.

-Outputs of both tasks can also be used (usually in combination) as credibility signals to indicate whether the check-worthy (central) claims contained in a piece of content have been fact-checked and if so, what was the given veracity value or values.
-They are recognized as such both in the credibility signals list created by the \textit{Credible Web Community Group} (signals `article has a central claim' and `fact-check status of a claim'; see ~\cite{multipleauthorsCredibilitySignalsUnofficial}) as well as in the related works~\cite{10.1145/3184558.3188731}.
+While these tasks are usually studied in separation as a part of the fact-checking pipelines, their outputs can be and also are used (usually in combination) as credibility signals to indicate whether the check-worthy (central) claims contained in a piece of content have been fact-checked and if so, what was the given veracity value or values.
+In fact, they are recognized as such both in the credibility signals list created by the \textit{Credible Web Community Group} (signals `article has a central claim' and `fact-check status of a claim'; see ~\cite{multipleauthorsCredibilitySignalsUnofficial}) as well as in the related works~\cite{10.1145/3184558.3188731}.
 The check-worthiness of a claim can be considered a content-based signal, while fact-check status of a claim is a context-based one, since it requires additional external sources to be detected.
+On the other hand, fact-checking itself is not considered a credibility signal per se -- its aim is to directly ascertain the veracity value of a piece of information, while the former are only signals that the information might be check-worthy (and thus more attention is needed before the users make credibility judgment) or that it contains a claim that have already been fact-checked (but it does not by itself analyse the stance towards that claim, only its presence).

+It is also worth noting that these signals differ from factuality signal as it is understood in the surveyed works as discussed in Section~\ref{section:factuality-subjectivity-bias}).